GuillermoSanchez11/technical-test-talentob/README.md

 ### Sample File for Testing

 A sample Excel file, **`excel_titanic.xlsx`**, is available in the `predictions/static/predictions/` directory.
 This file can be uploaded to the application to test its functionality and observe predictions.
 Ensure that the file structure and data format are preserved when creating or using custom Excel files.

+You can download the sample Excel file [here](predictions/static/predictions/excel_titanic.xlsx) to test the application.

 ## Technologies Used